Material Issue 3 Non‒Wasteful Usage of Products, Ingredients and Energy

 Management of Water

 At each store of the Seven & i Group, in addition to the daily efforts made to conserve water, water-conserving faucets and energy-saving flushing toilets are also being introduced.
 Furthermore, through utilizing rainwater and so forth, we are working to reduce the volumes of water used.
-In the fiscal year ended February 28, 2018, water usage in conjunction with store operation was 38,439,000 m3*, an increase of 1% compared to FY2016 in conjunction with an increase in the number of stores.
+As a result, in the fiscal year ended February 28, 2019, water usage in conjunction with store operation was 34,067,000 m3*, a decrease of 11.4% compared to the fiscal year ended February 28, 2018.

 - Eight companies included: SEJ, IY, Sogo & Seibu, YB, York Mart, Seven & i Food Systems, Akachan Honpo, and THE LOFT